nateobray/IPP/README.md

 # IPP
 An Internet Printing Protocol (IPP) PHP Client Implementation.
 This implements the raw IPP protocol defined in [RFC2911](https://tools.ietf.org/html/rfc2911) & [RFC2910](https://tools.ietf.org/html/rfc2910) and will work with any IPP printer or IPP print server such as CUPS.

-The goals of this implementation is to follow the IPP specification as closely as possible and offer a raw interface to that protocol in a form that is as simple as possible.
+The goals of this implementation is to follow the IPP specification as closely as possible and offer a raw interface to that protocol in a form that is as simple as possible to use.

 **Please note the current version is in development and does not have a stable release.
 A stable release is planned soon.**